 The University Bookstore, located in the LBJ Student Center, hosts "Ring Days" each long semester.
 View rings and purchase options on the Balfour website.

 Receiving Your Ring

 Ring orders placed during official Ring Promotion Week:

-Students who purchase their ring during the official fall or spring Ring Days at the University Bookstore will receive an invitation to the Ring Ceremonies held at the end of each long semester.
+Students who purchase their ring during the official fall or spring Ring Days at the University Bookstore will receive an invitation to the Ring Celebration held at the end of each long semester.
 Students only will receive an invitation to their class ring ceremony in the mail.

 Recipients who do not attend a ring ceremony can pick up their ring at the Texas State Alumni Association offices in J.C.
-Kellam Suite 380 the next business day AFTER the ceremony.
+Kellam Suite 380 the next business day AFTER the celebration.
 Any rings not picked up will be transferred back to Balfour to be shipped to the recipient.